ibm-wsc/cloud-native-linuxone/docs/on-premises-lab/build-and-deploy/upandrunning.md

 	&nbsp;&nbsp;&nbsp; 2. <b>build</b> - this Pipeline task is the build process which itself is broken down into a few sub-steps.
 This is the longest task in the pipeline, and can take up to 15 minutes.
 The steps that it goes through are as follows:

 	!!! info "build steps"
-		- STEP-GEN-ENV-FILE: this step generates the environment file to be used during the build process
-		- STEP-GENERATE: this step generates the Dockerfile that will be used to create the OCI container image later on during the build step
+		- STEP-GENERATE: this step generates the environment and Dockerfiles that will be used to create the OCI container image later on during the build and push step
-		- STEP-BUILD: this is the multi-step build process of creating an OCI container image out of your Java application PetClinic.
+		- STEP-BUILD-AND_PUSH: this is the multi-step build process of creating an OCI container image out of your Java application PetClinic followed by a push.
 It will download the required Maven Java packages, compile the Java application, run through a set of 39 unit tests on the application, and finally build the application jar file and the OCI container image.
 If the tests fail, this step will not complete.
-		- STEP-PUSH: this final step pushes the built OCI container image to the OpenShift image registry.
+Finally, this step pushes the built OCI container image to the OpenShift image registry.

 	&nbsp;&nbsp;&nbsp; 3. <b>deploy</b> - this Pipeline task will deploy the newly built container image as a running deployment in your project.
 After this, your application will be running in a pod and be accessible via a route.